 Regardless of the global pandemic, hybrid learning can become an engine for a great change in the world of education.
-Educators need to learn how to make the best of this approach and welcome it as a positive upgrade for the future that can be beneficial for students, teachers and families.
+Educators need to learn how to make the best of this approach and welcome it as a positive upgrade that can be beneficial for everyone.
 Undoubtedly, hybrid learning can also be applied partially, as schools can decide to incorporate only selected hybrid elements into their programs.

 In conclusion, it’s also important to keep in mind that hybrid learning models take time to perfect.
-It could take up to a semester, or even a full academic year to reach an equilibrium, so it’s crucial to maintain a positive attitude among the school staff, students and their families.
+It could take up to a semester, or even a full academic year to reach an equilibrium.
+That is why it’s crucial to maintain a positive attitude among the school staff, students and their families.

 Are you a teacher looking for the best device for teaching on a hybrid learning schedule?
 Are you a school principal willing to equip your students with reliable devices to support their return to school this Autumn?
 Contact us now and find the solution that fits your needs: email@example.com